AI automation vs hiring staff

 Direct answer

-AI automation vs hiring staff.
-Where software wins, where people win, and how SMEs should make the call without wishful thinking.
+AI automation vs hiring staff: where software wins, where people win, and how SMEs should decide one workflow at a time without wishful thinking.

-- AI automation vs hiring staff.
-Where software wins, where people win, and how SMEs should make the call without wishful thinking.
+- AI automation vs hiring staff: where software wins, where people win, and how SMEs should decide one workflow at a time without wishful thinking.

 - The strongest AI work starts with one operational bottleneck, one owner, and one result the team can inspect.